sb852/kaggle/README.md

 Do casual and registered users account for the same number of rentals?
 Registered users seem to make up for a much larger proportion of the total rentals per hour.
 Moreover, the spread in rentals per hour is larger.
+Moreover, there seem to be a number of outliers.

 ```
 boxplot_data = pd.DataFrame()